How and when to register updated packaging and information leaflets when new marketing authorisations have been issued in a no-deal Brexit.

 - name and address of product manufacturer for batch release

-You may need to amend the labelling and/or the patient information leaflet (PIL) to take account of new information as a result of a variation between the grant of the new MA and 21 months from when the UK leaves the EU.
+You may need to amend the labelling and/or the patient information leaflet (PIL) to take account of new information as a result of a variation between the grant of the new MA and 21 months from when Brexit takes place.
 In such cases, the changed artwork which accompanies that variation application should include the new administrative information at that earlier time.

 If you are making changes to the labelling and/or the PIL as a consequence of a variation application, you should submit the full colour mock-ups as part of the variation submission.
 These will be assessed and approved as part of the variation procedure.
 Normal fee arrangements apply.